Gender Based Violence Research Internship in Cape Town

 - An academic internship eligible for university credit.
 Check with your university to confirm if this internship qualifies for credit or alternatively we can assist you with purchasing transfer credits.

-- Accommodation in a mixed-gender dorm room (up to 6 pax).
-If you prefer a smaller dorm size, female-only dorm, or single room – please contact us for availability and prices.
+- Accommodation in a single room in a shared accommodation – please contact us for availability and prices.

 - Airport transfers upon arrival and departure